appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/git-providers.md

 If you want to re-enable "Connect via SSH" again, you can set the `enabled` to `true`.

-For more details about "Connect via SSH" usage, see related docs in [here](../../build/adding-a-build-profile/connecting-to-private-repository-via-ssh.md).
+For more details about "Connect via SSH" usage, see related docs in the [Connect via SSH](../../build/adding-a-build-profile/connecting-to-private-repository-via-ssh.md) page.

 To apply the changes, please follow [Applying Git Provider Changes](#applying-git-provider-changes)